Baynard's Castle: Tudors

 By 1551 the house had passed to William Herbert, 1st Earl of Pembroke (1501–1570), the year in which that influential courtier was created Earl of Pembroke.
 It was at Baynard's Castle that the Privy Council met to end the claim of Lady Jane Grey to the throne and proclaim Mary as Queen of England.
-Pembroke's wife Anne Parr (sister of Queen Catherine Parr, widow of Henry VIII) died in the castle in 1552.
+Pembroke's wife Anne Parr (sister of Queen Katherine Parr, widow of Henry VIII) died in the castle in 1552.
 The house was extended to the west in about 1550 with three wings of brick, faced with stone on the river-front.
 The second courtyard formed by this extension is clearly visible on Hollar's view of London before the Great Fire.
 Old prints show a large gateway in the middle of the south side, a bridge of two arches and steps down to the river.

 The house remained in the Herbert family until the death of Philip Herbert, 4th Earl of Pembroke, Chancellor of the University of Oxford.
 He preferred to live at Whitehall Palace while his wife Anne Clifford (1590–1676) took up residence in Baynard's Castle, describing it in her memoirs as "a house full of riches, and more secured by my lying there".
 The 4th Earl sided with the Parliamentarians in the Civil War and died in 1650.
 By 1660 and the Restoration of the Monarchy, the house was occupied by Francis Talbot, 11th Earl of Shrewsbury, who had fought on the side of the Royalist army in their defeat at the Battle of Worcester in 1651.
 Samuel Pepys records that on 19 June 1660 "My Lord (i.e. his relative Edward Montagu) went at night with the King to Baynard's Castle to supper ... [the next morning he] lay long in bed this day, because he came home late from supper with the King".